twobucks/blenda/README.md

 * We keep things extremely simple

 We don't have a proper authentication system.
-Sign in with Dropbox and enjoy - it takes 5 seconds for that.
+Sign in with Dropbox and enjoy - all it takes is two clicks.

 ## Goals